shaunthom/Football_Analytics_Mobile_App/README.md

 Welcome to the Football Coaching Mobile App repository!
 This app is built using React Native and provides features that are beneficial for football coaching.

+## Why this application?

+High school and college sports teams face significant barriers to accessing advanced real-time sports analytics tools.
+HUDL, a popular sports analytics platform, charges at least $1,000 per year for about 100 hours of game statistics, mostly for post-game analysis.
+Traditional methods of gathering game data, such as manually tracking statistics or reviewing game footage, can be time-consuming, not comprehensive enough, and ineffective.

+Enter AI Huddle: a smart-phone app !!!

+AI Huddle enables coaches to use their smartphones to record their verbal comments on each play and selected players during a game, as well as relevant video snippets for reviews at a later time.
+The recorded audio will be automatically transcribed using speech-to-text (STT) technologies; and the text will also be analyzed using natural language Processing (NLP) technologies to generate reports and stats in real-time.
+In addition to the automatically translated text, the coaches can manually edit/correct the comments before being processed by NLP.

 ## What's Inside

 #### Components